ZcashFoundation/zebra/book/src/user/target-tier-policies.md

 review and approval may take place in a PR adding the platform to CI, or simply by a devops team member reporting the outcome of a team discussion.

-- A tier 2 platform must have value to people other than its maintainers.
-(It may still be a niche platform, but it must not be exclusively useful for an inherently closed group.)
+- Tier 2 platforms must implement all the Zcash consensus rules.
+  Other Zebra features and binaries may be disabled, on a case-by-case basis.
-- A tier 2 platform must have a designated team of developers (the "platform maintainers") available to consult on platform-specific build-breaking issues, or if necessary to develop platform-specific language or library implementation details.
+- A tier 2 platform must have a designated team of developers (the "platform maintainers") available to consult on platform-specific build-breaking issues.
   This team must have at least 1 developer.
 - The platform must not place undue burden on Zebra developers not specifically concerned with that platform.
 Zebra developers are expected to not gratuitously break a tier 2 platform, but are not expected to become experts in every tier 2